Regional Game Industry Profile Berlin

 |Technical incubators that could in principle harbour game start-ups||5|

-Berlin is not only the capital of Germany, but also a federal state with its own government, the State of Berlin with a House of Representatives and the Senate.
-While on the level of the federal government, there is no ministry for culture, only a state secretary in charge of coordinating common issues for the whole of German culture.
-Each state has a minister or senator for cultural matters.
+Berlin is not only the capital of Germany, but also a federal state with its own government: the state of Berlin, which has a House of Representatives and the Senate.
+While the federal government has no ministry for culture, but only a state secretary in charge of coordinating common issues for German culture as a whole, each state has a minister or senator for cultural affairs.

-Depending on which publication one looks at, the figures vary between 138 (for both developers and publishers) in the Berlin study, and 118 developers with 57 publishers (however, perhaps companies representing both have been counted twice, once for each role) in the 2018 guide.
+Berlin has about 118 developers and 57 publishers (however, companies that do both may have been counted twice, once for each role).
 Berlin is followed by Bavaria (including Munich) with 73 developers and 35 publishers.

-However, the studies show that Berlin is in particular a hotspot for young talents and indie studios.
-There are few larger companies: Yager, Wooga, GameDuell, King – and the newly settled (third German) office of Ubisoft/Bluebyte.
+However, studies show that Berlin is in particular a hotspot for young talents and indie studios.
+Still, there are a few larger companies: Yager, Wooga, GameDuell, King – and the new (third German) office of Ubisoft/Bluebyte.

-The figure of persons working for/with games studios and publishers was 1,900 persons, of which approx. 1,400 were employees, 92% on a full-time basis.
+There were 1,900 people working for/with games studios and publishers, of which approx. 1,400 were employees, 92% of whom were working on a full-time basis.

-The lack of headquarters from larger companies and anchor companies is indicative of the Berlin game industry situation.
+The lack of headquarters of larger companies and anchor companies is indicative of the Berlin game industry situation.
 Perhaps the strong presence of start-ups and small studios explains the stronger involvement of game developers in other digital content services (VR, AR, data analytics, social marketing etc.) than in other German cities.
-This explains also why only 77% of the game companies’ revenue is based on games sales.
-23% are “other” type of revenue.
+This also explains why only 77% of the game companies’ revenue is based on games sales.
+23% are “other” types of revenue.

-Only 7% of the Berlin companies have headquarters or parent trust outside Germany.
-Not surprisingly, Berlin shows the lowest average company age with 4.2 years.
+Only 7% of the Berlin companies have headquarters or a parent company outside Germany.
+Not surprisingly, Berlin shows the lowest average company age at 4.2 years.

-In support of a favourable economic climate, there are a lot of events and network activities and lobbyists in Berlin.
+In support of a favourable economic climate, there are a lot of events, network activities and lobbyists in Berlin.
 Most notable is the organisation media.net berlinbrandenburg e.V. with its large and very active network, including the network games:net and their project BerlinBalticNordic.net.

 The Senate Department for Economics, Energy and Public Enterprises is in charge of the public support of business and organises this support in clusters.
-Games is part of the ICT cluster with a staff dedicated to this sector of the cluster.
+Games are part of the ICT cluster with dedicated staff for this sector of the cluster.
 The Senate Chancellery is in charge of the media support, which includes the Games sector.
-Together they define the “games politics and support strategies”.
+Together they define the “political and support strategies for games”.

-Berlin Partner for Business and Technology is a PPP with the state of Berlin also has a person in charge of games businesses.
+Berlin Partner for Business and Technology is a PPP with the state of Berlin and also has a person in charge of game businesses.